axtk/routescape/README.md

 };
 ```

-In this example, the `useRouteLinks()` hook converts all links matching the selector `'a'` inside the container referenced by `containerRef` to SPA route links.
+In this example, the `useRouteLinks()` hook makes all links matching the selector `'a'` inside the container referenced by `containerRef` act as SPA route links.